-Stereotactic radiosurgery is a technique of focusing ionizing radiation on various targets within the brain to damage the target tissue.12 It is commonly used to treat deep lesions, or those that are otherwise difficult to access, such as tumors and vascular malformations.
-It has been investigated recently for use in MTLE, with a pilot trial showing safety and efficacy comparable to open surgery,13 and an ongoing subsequent phase 3 multicenter randomized trial.12 Its main potential advantages would be lower cost, less invasiveness, and potentially better neurocognitive outcomes.13 Laser surgery is another surgical technique in early investigation for treatment of refractory epilepsy, but used more widely for other indications.
+Stereotactic radiosurgery is a technique of focusing ionizing radiation to various targets within the brain to damage the target tissue.19 It is commonly used to treat deep lesions, or those that are otherwise difficult to access, such as tumors and vascular malformations.
+It has been investigated recently for use in MTLE, with a pilot trial showing safety and efficacy comparable to open surgery,20 and an ongoing subsequent phase 3 multicenter randomized trial.19 Its main potential advantages would be lower cost, less invasiveness, and potentially better neurocognitive outcomes.20 Laser surgery is another surgical technique in early investigation for treatment of refractory epilepsy, but used more widely for other approved indications.